faizallk/react-projects/movie-app/README.md

 - **Secure API Key Handling** – Using `.env` file for TMDB API key.
 - **Client-Side Routing** – Using React Router.

+⚠️ **Note:** TMDB API may not serve data without VPN access in certain regions.
+If used without VPN, the app may get stuck on loading.

 ---

 ## 🛠️ Technologies Used